 The Markha Valley trek is quite spectacular and gives you a closer view of the incredible landscapes that are found around Ladakh.
 The colours of the rock change every kilometre on the trail and the villages appear almost like oases along the valley floor.
-It was also a beautiful way to get a glimpse of the traditional culture and lifestyle of the people who call the region home.
+It was also a beautiful way to get a glimpse of the traditional Ladakhi culture and lifestyle of the region.

 This guide will help any independent traveller organise and hike the Markha Valley trek in Ladakh.

 - Accommodation: Homestays and camping available

 The Markha Valley trek follows the Markha Valley River from Chilling up to Kongmaru Pass and down to Shang Sumdo, near Hemis National Park.
 It passes through a beautiful arid valley that provides stark contrasts between the dry dusty slopes, snow capped peaks and green fertile villages along the river.

 Throughout the valley there are small local villages living a very traditional lifestyle.
 The region has a long history which is evident along the way as you pass old gompas and ruins of fortresses on hilltops.

 While the locals live off the land as best they can, the arrival of trekkers has brought a whole new source of income and access to supplies by mules and porters.
 Many of the mud-brick homes have been turned into homestays for trekkers, with each village managing the homestay program themselves.
 Generally speaking, each night a different house has their turn to accommodate any trekkers passing through.

 This also means that the price is very consistent and each village sets a price for accommodation and food per trekker.
 It’s a nice change in India to know that there’s no bargaining or cheating, and you know how much you have to pay.